Dedicated to creating equal access to dance in rural and urban areas all of the works below have toured extensively to venues ranging from villages

-Each work creates a full evenings programme and is combined with a post show discussion were requested.
+Each work creates a full evenings programme and is combined with a post show discussion where requested.

 Furthermore, works tour with a range of education and participation packages that can be tailored to meet the needs of specific groups.

-Cultured Mongrel tour annually in October as part of the Scottish Mental Health Arts and Film Festival.
+Cultured Mongrel tour annually as part of the Scottish Mental Health Arts and Film Festival.

-If you are interested in our touring repertoire please contact our producer Rob@culturedmongreldance.com.
+If you are interested in our touring repertoire please contact Info@culturedmongreldance.com.